Sehrentos/nodejs-game-server/README.md

 ## About the Client app
  - **The main focus here is in the server-side for now.**
- - Client here is an example.
+ - Client here is just an example.
 I was thinking using the Phaser library for the game client, but it's not yet implemented.
- - SPA made with [Mithril.js](https://mithril.js.org/) library.
  - See the *Future Plans* section below.

 ## Docs